 Introduction

-combination of studies.
-The clinical controversy includes route of administration, dose, and patient selection.
+- The clinical controversy centers on route of administration, dose, and patient selection.

 Clinical Detail